navarrew/strain-comp/README.md

 The output will appear in the `tables` directory as `cluster_table_geneordered.tab`

+# Getting sequence data back out of your analysis.
+## Retrieving individual gene/protein sequences using 'sequence_grabber.py'.

+## Retrieving large regions of genome surrounding your gene of interest 'region_grabber.py'.

 # Adding data from other annotation tools like kofamscan (KEGG) and deepnog (COG)
 We have developed scripts to take output from kofamscan and deepnog searches and incorporate them into the cluster_table.tab file (which can also be parsed by formatxl.py).